tsecrystal/SDS-323/exercises/exercise3/market.md

     ## Proportion of Variance 0.00996 0.00974 0.00866 0.00664 0.00644 0.00545 0.00507
     ## Cumulative Proportion  0.95799 0.96773 0.97640 0.98304 0.98948 0.99493 1.00000

-The scree plot below shows that PCA is not a good method for summarizing the data.
+The scree plot below confirms that PCA is not a good method for summarizing the data.
 The “elbow” in this plot that shows the dropping-off point, or diminishing marginal utility, of adding more principal components seems to be after only one principal component.
 In reality, this is not reasonable since this component only explains 13% of the variation in the data.
 Fifteen principal components are needed to explain 75% of the data, but this makes market segmentation more confusing and convoluted.

 There are too many principal components needed to explain the variation in the data.
 Each principal component pulls apart a market segment, and